jraydirect/wagerloop/splash_screen_options.md

-# 🎲 WagerLoop1 Splash Screens
+# 🎲 WagerLoop Splash Screens

 I've created three different splash screen options for your app.
 Each has a unique style and animation approach: